Close

 By planning your withdrawals wisely, you can keep more of your money and avoid losing a part of it to taxes!

 So, is PF withdrawal taxable?
 It depends on your employment duration and how you manage the withdrawal.
 If you have completed five years of continuous service, your withdrawal is tax-free.
-If not, you may be subject to TDS and income tax implications.
+If not, you may be subject to TDS on PF and income tax implications.

 Comprehending TDS application timing, utilizing tools like a PPF calculator, and submitting correct forms, such as Form 15G or 15H, helps minimize or eliminate unnecessary deductions.